Seely & Paget: Beginnings as architects

 After graduating, Paget worked for a while as a bank clerk in the City of London while Seely remained at Cambridge.
 When Seely came down from Cambridge, he insisted that Paget join him in architectural practice, even though Paget had no architectural training.
 In the partnership, Paget concentrated on working with clients on their requirements, while Seely carried out the design work.

-The first work of the two together was to remodel Mottistone Manor, a historic property belonging to Seely's father a National Trust property in the village of Mottistone on the Isle of Wight.
+The first work of the two together was to remodel Mottistone Manor, a historic property owned by Seely's father, and subsequently by the National Trust, in the village of Mottistone on the Isle of Wight.
 Seely's father insisted on their plans being approved by Sir Edwin Lutyens.
 In the garden they built "The Shack", a tiny house intended as their country office and retreat.

 Seely & Paget

 In 1922, the two founded the architectural firm of Seely & Paget.

 According to Paget, "it was just the marriage of two minds... we became virtually one person".
 They were inseparable in business and life, and referred to each other as "the partner".
+Friends and family also referred to them as "the partners".

 From 1930 they lived and worked together at 41 Cloth Fair, London, where the firm remained until 1986.

-Early domestic works by the partnership were for the actress and theatre manager Gladys Cooper and the novelist and playwright J. B. Priestly at his home, 3, The Grove, Highgate, in London.

-In 1936 Seely & Paget transformed Eltham Palace, a medieval palace, into an Art Deco mansion for Stephen Courtauld and Virginia Courtauld, who took a 99-year lease on the palace from the Crown.

-After the Second World War Seely & Paget designed St Andrew and St George Stevenage, the largest parish church built in England since 1945.
-Other new churches they designed included St Faith Lee-on-the-Solent. and St Michael and St George, White City, London.

-In 1959–60 they restored All Saints Church at Cottesbrooke.
-Among other buildings the partnership restored after war damage were Lambeth Palace, Eton College, Fulham Palace, London Charterhouse, St Mary Islington, St John Clerkenwell, and many other London churches.
+They had what Paget described as a "completely common life together", and installed twin bathtubs so they could bathe together.